The common NSX-T Data Center concepts that are used in the documentation and user interface.

 - Transport Node

-- A node capable of participating in an NSX-T Data Center overlay or NSX-T Data Center VLAN networking.
-For a KVM host, you can preconfigure the N-VDS, or you can have NSX Manager perform the configuration.
+- A fabric node is prepared as a transport node so that it becomes capable of participating in an NSX-T Data Center overlay or NSX-T Data Center VLAN networking.
+For a KVM host, you can preconfigure the N-VDS or you can have NSX Manager perform the configuration.
 For an ESXi host, NSX Manager always configures the N-VDS.

 - Uplink Profile